 |2||Poor quality welding||2||6||2|

-For intermediate size projects, the Probability is on a scale of 1-100 and the Impact is given as the actual impact.
+For intermediate size projects, the sophistication level can be increased.
+The Probability can be put on a scale of 1-100 and the Impact as the actual impact (in dollars, days, etc.).
 The quantitative analysis step consists of multiplying the two together to get a meaningful value for the risk event’s consequences to the project.
 For example:

 - 20% chance of being delayed by 5 days = 0.20 x 5 days = 1 day.